Construction Accidents Are Dangerous and Costly

-In cases in which the defendant’s action may have been especially egregious, GWC’s construction accident attorneys may be able to recover punitive damages on your behalf.
+In cases in which the defendant’s actions may have been especially egregious, GWC’s construction accident attorneys may be able to recover punitive damages on your behalf.
 Illinois permits punitive damages in certain cases of “willful or wanton” misconduct on the part of a defendant in order to discourage similar negligence from others in the future.
 Our lawyers will always work to maximize the amount of punitive damages available when the facts of a case warrant them.

 In those tragic situations in which a victim is killed in a construction accident, GWC’s attorneys can help the deceased’s surviving family members pursue a wrongful death claim against the responsible parties so that they can alleviate the personal and financial burdens imposed by the loss of their loved one.